MillerLabFTW/OpenSourcePneumaticSystem/README.md

 ####Create a custom pneumatic program
+Processing can easily take keyboard input, so we have a section of the `ProcessingGUI` code that allows for custom setup of reproducible pneumatic programs simply by pressing the keyboard key of your choice.

+The relevant section of the `ProcessingGUI` code begins:

+	void keyPressed() {
+	  switch(key) {
+	    case('1'):
+	      modeSelected.activate(0);
+	      break;
+	    case('2'):
+	      modeSelected.activate(1);
+	      break;
+	    case('3'):
+	      modeSelected.activate(2);
+	      break;
+	    ...

+This section tells Processing to "listen" for keyboard strikes, and to run the following code afterwards.
+So, if the user presses the `1` key, the modeSelected will be `0`.
+Recall from above: `modeSelected = 0` corresponds to the `CONSTANT` pneumatic mode where the "starting PWM" value from the GUI is used.

+A custom program on a unique keypress can be made simply by adding to this `switch` in the code.
+The syntax you must have is:

+	case('x'):
+		// Set some values here
+	   break;

+Where **'x'** is the keyboard key you want to activate your program.
+As another example, study this next bit of code carefully and you will hopefully see how pressing the `0` key is able to programmatically shut off all pneumatics and go back to CONSTANT mode:

+    case('0'):
+      min.setValue(0);
+      max.setValue(0);
+      interval = 0;
+      modeSelected.activate(0);
+      break;

-The following code specifies a pneumatic program that ramps from 1300 to 2100 PWM at a 0ms interval (continuous ramp).
+**A more sophisticated example:** Here, we demonstrate a pneumatic program that ramps from `1300` to `2100` PWM at a `0`ms interval in continuous RAMP mode.
+We also synchronized the beginning of the program with an audible tone being played (`tone.wav`).
+Note that `tone.wav` is set in the `setup()` section with:

-This code can be modified to create your own program.
-It can also be copied to create additional programs (just change the initiating key and the desired parameters).
+	  // PREPARE WAV FILE TO BE PLAYED minim = new Minim(this);

+	  // this loads mysong.wav from the data folder song = minim.loadFile("tone.wav");

+The desired custom program can therefore be activated when pressing the `5` key with this added `case`:

     case('5'):			//specifies the numeric key that initiates the program (pressing 5 sets the following parameters)
       //Using minim library to simply play the wav file: song.play(); 				// play the tone.wav file in the current directory song.rewind(); 			// "rewind" it so it can be played again min.setValue(1300);		//specifies the starting PWM